Teenage girl was raped, shot before being dumped at New Orleans intersection

 The victim was one of two girls, ages 14 and 15, found shot last week after they were reportedly dumped at the intersection of Marque Road and Chef Menteur Highway.

-Investigators believe Mitchell picked up the girls June 9 in St. Tammany Parish, according to arrest documents obtained by The Times-Picayune.
+Investigators believe Jordan Mitchell picked up the girls June 9 in St. Tammany Parish, according to arrest documents obtained by The Times-Picayune.

 Police said he then drove them to an unspecified location in New Orleans and asked for sex.
 When they refused, he allegedly held one girl at gunpoint and forced her to perform oral sex.
 Both juveniles were shot shortly afterward.